At a Glance: Best AR-15 Handguards

 Our Top Pick

 Besides the trigger group, the handguard is often a shooter’s first target for upgrading their AR 15.
-Choosing a new handguard is one of the most obvious ways to improve your rifle’s functionality and aesthetics.
+Therefore, choosing the best AR-15 handguards is one of the most obvious ways to improve your rifle’s functionality and aesthetics.

 As with everything surrounding firearms, there is no one best option.
 Your choice of handguard will depend on your use case, personal taste, and budget.

-That said, there are some features that are obvious choices over the competitors.
+That said, some features are obvious choices over the competitors.
 M-LOK, for example, is winning the battle over KeyMod as the standard mounting system.
-It is even encroaching on the Picatinny rail’s turf, There are now many M-LOK compatible sighting options including open sights, lasers, red dots, and scope rings.
+It is even encroaching on the Picatinny rail’s turf.
+In addition, many M-LOK compatible sighting options are available, including open sights, lasers, red dots, and scope rings.

 Our list covers a variety of well-respected brands and models at a wide range of price points.
-If you have a chance, get your hands on a few different designs before making a decision.
+So if you have a chance, get your hands on a few different designs before making a decision.